edenx/PBCanalysis/README.md

   - [ ] Stratified CBCV, exploting the block structure of kernel.
 - [ ] Spatial random effect:
   - [ ] Inlcude the GP as an MVN in modelling the random effect;
-  - [ ] Should consider also the joint optimisation of structured cariance and noise variance.
+  - [ ] Should consider also the joint optimisation of structured variance and noise variance.
 - [ ] Simulation study:
   - [ ] continuous LGCP or inhomogenous Poission?
   - [ ] Implement ICAR and BYM2 in INLA and Stan (straightforward code copying and pasting).